br0kenpixel/fedora-qemu-gpu-passthrough/NVIDIA_DRIVERS.md

 ```

 #### Note
-If you followed the guide linked above, **DO NOT perform Step #8 and later!** This guide is for X11, not Wayland.
+If you followed the guide linked above, **DO NOT perform Step #8 and later!** That guide is for X11, not Wayland.
 These steps are unnecessary anyway.

 #### Done, go back to the [README](README.md)!